rajpurkarlab/LymphoML/README.md

 The [feature_processing](https://github.com/stanfordmlgroup/lymphoma-ml/tree/main/cellprofiler/feature_processing) subdirectory contains files used to process the output CellProfiler spreadsheets.

 - Run [patch_identifiers.py](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/cellprofiler/feature_processing/patch_identifiers.py) to assign a `patch_id` for each cell.
-Use the provided flags `-p` and `-n` can be used to specify the number of pixels per patch or the number of patches extracted per core respectively.
+The flags `-p` and `-n` can be used to specify the number of pixels per patch or the number of patches extracted per core respectively.

 Run the following command to extract nine (approximately) equally-sized patches from each core.
 ```Shell